 When did you start your blog?
 January 1, 2010

 Where are you from?
 I grew up on the Central Coast of California.
 Now I live in Southern California with my husband, my sweet stepdaughter, our two pups Marley and Milo, our cat Muffin, three parrots and lots of koi fish… in other words, a small zoo.

 How did you learn to cook?
 I learned to cook the old fashioned way from friends and family members who have generously shared their recipes and cooking know-how with me.
 I’ve also taught myself by reading cookbooks, particularly antique and vintage ones.
 I like knowing how to make dishes from scratch before I take any shortcuts.
 It provides a solid foundation and a deeper understanding of what a dish is supposed to taste like.

 How did you become interested in food history?
 I’ve always loved history, a trait that my paternal grandparents passed down to me.
 My Grandpa Avey was a walking encyclopedia of historic knowledge.
 I caught the history bug at an early age, and I integrated it into every part of my life.
 I wrote historical stories as a kid and performed in Shakespearean plays as a teenager.
 I even dabbled in historical screenwriting.
 So when I started teaching myself how to cook, my first instinct was to find out the history behind the dishes I was cooking.

 Does somebody take your photographs for you?
 I do most of my own photography; I do have a couple of photography contributors as well.
 I am not a trained photographer by any stretch of the imagination, but I do enjoy taking pictures.
-I use a Canon 5D Mark II for the “beauty shots” of my finished recipes.
-For the step-by-step photos, I use a Canon G12 point and shoot.
+I use a Canon 5D Mark II or a Canon Rebel for the “beauty shots” of my finished recipes.

 Can I use one of your photographs or blogs on my site and/or in my publication?
 All content (photographs, writing, and graphics) on this website is copyright protected, and cannot be used without my permission.
 If you would like to request permission, please contact me.